 The biggest challenge facing healthcare providers lies in the management of unstructured data.
-Unstructured data makes data analysis tricky, as it can lead to inaccurate analysis, if it can be analyzed at all.
+Unstructured data can lead to inaccurate analysis, if it can be analyzed at all.

 Top BI Software for Healthcare Organizations

-If you’re organization hasn’t yet adopted BI software, or if your current system is underperforming, it’s time to start a searching for BI.
+If your organization hasn’t yet adopted BI software, or if your current system is under-performing, it’s time to start searching for a solution.
 We compiled a shortlist of five of the best BI software for healthcare organizations to help you start your search:

-Domo connects to all of your various systems so you can access all of your incoming data in real time.
+Domo connects to all of your various systems so you can access incoming data in real time.
 As a mobile friendly solution, it makes collaboration with other users easy.
-For healthcare specifically, Domo provides real-time healthcare dashboards that help you track some of your most advanced analytics.
-Some of the metrics you can track in those dashboards include tracking the quality of care, the cost per outcome and the effectiveness of new treatments.
+For healthcare specifically, Domo provides real-time dashboards that help you track some of your most advanced analytics.
+Some of the metrics you can track in those dashboards include quality of care, cost per outcome and the effectiveness of new treatments.

 Sisense is also one of the best solutions available for integration.
 Whether you’re connecting to data sources or other software like ERP and billing software, integration is not only possible, but straightforward.

 For those organizations that want to embed their BI software, Looker may be your ideal solution.
-You can embed Looker analytics in a website, portal or app, so you can display your real-time data either to patients or to your staff.
+You can embed Looker analytics in a website, portal or app to display real-time data either to patients or staff.
 Similarly to Domo, you can set up healthcare dashboards that analyze various types of data.
 Some of the analysis that Looker focuses on (though they’re by no means the only analysis the solution performs) include comparing reimbursement for various specialties, analyzing average user spend for different locations and analyzing spend by provider.

-MicroStrategy is a popular BI software for healthcare organizations that prefer self-service BI tools.
-Drag-and-drop tools and one-click sharing make working with the system intuitive and easy to pick up.
+MicroStrategy is a popular software for organizations that prefer self-service healthcare BI tools.
+Drag-and-drop tools and one-click sharing make working with the system intuitive and easy to learn.
 The system also allows you to connect to multiple data sources, including large Hadoop databases.

 When it comes to healthcare-specific features, MicroStrategy has no shortage of options.
-Some of the most powerful include revenue cycle intelligence, care management, hospital/physician quality scoring and features that help achieve meaningful use.
+Some of the most powerful include revenue cycle intelligence, care management and hospital/physician quality scoring.

 Qlik offers several healthcare-specific apps to track important performance metrics.
 For example, one app creates a cost profile for each physician, with which you can look at the resources that were used to treat each of their patients.
 Another app monitors the number of patient readmissions and its effect on the quality of patient care.